AbhishekMadiwale/dev-tinder-BE/READEME.md

     })
 - this will print the message only if we go to {localhost:portNumber/test} route

+- We can get the express middleware from app.use(express.json()), with this we are making the data dynamic and we can add custom input inside the json under raw and json format.

 # Routing in Node

 - order of code in NodeJS matters for routing like